 Fire threat to electric infrastructure

 Public safety risk

-There are 3 circuits within Aliso Viejo that Southern California Edison may proactively shutoff in a PSPS Event:
+There is one circuit within Aliso Viejo that Southern California Edison may proactively shutoff in a PSPS Event: